 Seaford Secondary College has decided not to have a compulsory device that we ask all families to purchase to ensure that all families are able to find a device that is most appropriate to their circumstances.
 Recommended minimum requirements for a device that ensures students receive the greatest benefits to their education include:

-- 8 hour battery life to last the school day
+- at least 8 hour battery life to last the school day

 - minimum of 128 gigabyte of Hard Drive space

-- minimum 4 gigabyte RAM (8 gigabyte recommended)
+- minimum 4 gigabyte RAM (recommended 8 gigabyte or more)